Home

 How Long Should I Keep My Certificate of Employment?

-It's advisable to retain your COE for at least six years from the termination date, aligning with general employment record retention guidelines in Singapore.
+It's advisable to retain your Certificate of Employment (COE) for at least six years from the termination date, aligning with general employment record retention guidelines in Singapore.

 Do Employers in Singapore Charge a Fee for Providing a Certificate of Employment?

-No, employers typically do not charge a fee for issuing a COE.
+No, employers typically do not charge a fee for issuing a Certificate of Employment (COE).
 It's considered a professional courtesy.

-What Can I Do If My Employer Delays or Refuses to Issue My Employment Certificate?
+What Can I Do If My Employer Delays or Refuses to Issue My Certificate of Employment (COE)?

 If your employer delays or refuses, follow these steps: